Gromobrody/graphility/docs/database_indexes.rst

    In |CodernityDBdemos| you can find minitwit example which is rewrite from Sqlite application.

 Sure!
 You can use Index mechanism do to it.
-As it has been mentioned before, Index mechanism in codernitydb3 is like read only Table in SQL databases (see :ref:`index design <database_design_index>`).
+As it has been mentioned before, Index mechanism in graphility is like read only Table in SQL databases (see :ref:`index design <database_design_index>`).
 So all you need is to define how your records will differ each other.

 Let's assume that you want to users and users and some data that belongs to user.
 You will probably want to be able to get all users, and all things that belongs to him, right?
 So.